sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 $clip-to-srgb: color.to-gamut($extra-pink, srgb, clip);

 // result: ???
-$clip-to-srgb: color.to-gamut($extra-pink, srgb, local-minde);
+$map-to-srgb: color.to-gamut($extra-pink, srgb, local-minde);
 ```

 All legacy and RGB-style spaces represent bounded gamuts of color.
 Since mapping colors into gamut is a lossy process, it should generally be left to browsers or done with caution.
-For that reason, out-of-gamut channel values are maintained by Sass whenever possible, even when converting into gamut-bounded color spaces.
-The only exception is that `hsl` and `hwb` color spaces are not able to express out-of-gamut color, so converting colors into those spaces will gamut-map the colors as well.
+For that reason, out-of-gamut channel values are maintained by Sass, even when converting into gamut-bounded color spaces.

 Legacy browsers require colors in the `srgb` gamut.
 However, most modern displays support the wider `display-p3` gamut.